Message Approval Workflows

 Click to open a Compose window that looks different depending on who is editing the post.

-As the original submitter, the Compose window allows you to edit the content of the message.
-Current approvers can be removed and new ones added (up to 10).
-However, the profiles in the picker or the delivery method (queue vs. scheduled) cannot be changed.
+As the original author, Compose allows you to edit message content and select a different Approval Workflow if necessary; however, the profiles selected in the Profile Picker and delivery method (queue vs. scheduled) cannot be changed.

 Scheduled dates and times as well as the queue priority (next vs. last) can be changed.

-As an approver, you have the abilities to not only edit the content of the message and add/remove approvers as needed, but also reject or approve right from the Compose window.
-Keep in mind that a message that was submitted as a draft must be changed to a queued or scheduled message before it can be approved.
+Keep in mind that a message submitted as a draft must be changed to a queued or scheduled message before it can be approved.

-While a message is awaiting approval, the original author and anyone with the ability to approve the message can click on a message to go to the Approval Activity view.
+While a message is awaiting approval, the original author and anyone with the ability to approve the message can click on a message to view Approval Activity.

-This view provides an additional layer of collaboration and visibility into the entire approval workflow by showing a stream that displays when changes are made to a message, as well as any comments added by other team members.
+Approval Activity provides an additional layer of collaboration and visibility into the Approval Workflow by displaying when changes are made to a message, as well as any internal comments added by other team members.
+On the right, you can see which step of the Approval Workflow the message is currently on.

-Messages can be Approved, Rejected, or edited from this view.
-As changes are made, the activity stream will display who made the changes.
-Comments can be added by any team member who can access this view, which notifies the posts author, and if a message is rejected, the rejection note is included in the stream.
+Messages can be approved, rejected, duplicated or edited from this view.
+As changes are made, Approval Activity will display who made the changes.
+Internal comments can be added by any team member who can access this view, which notifies the post author.
+You can also tag other team members in these comments, and they will be notified by email.

-It is also possible to filter the stream using the left bar.
+Filter Approval Activity using the left panel.
 Choose to see all Approval Activity, only Message Updates, or only Internal Comments.

 Note: This screen is only accessible up until the point when a message is finally approved.
 Once a message is approved and scheduled or queued, the Approval Activity view will no longer be visible.